Wampanoag treaty: Aftermath and legacy

 Carver soon fell into a coma and died just weeks after the treaty's signing.
 The treaty was nearly broken just a year after it was signed when Massasoit demanded Bradford, who had become governor of Plymouth after Carver's death, turn over Squanto to face Wampanoag justice.
 Bradford was reluctant to turn over the man who assisted so greatly in the colony's survival past the first winter and delayed until the point was rendered moot by Squanto's death in 1622.

 Having avoided this early hurdle the treaty remained in place for over fifty years, making it the only treaty between Native Americans and European settlers and their descendants to last beyond the lifetime of all signatories.
-The treaty was further affirmed when a Edward Winslow went to Pokanoket to nurse a sick and blind Massasoit to health.
+The treaty was further affirmed when Edward Winslow went to Pokanoket to nurse a sick and blind Massasoit to health.
 In gratitude Massasoit revealed a plot by the Massachusett to attack both Plymouth and the neighboring Wessagusset colony.
 This plot would be foiled before it could materialize by Myles Standish and several of Massasoit's men.

 The treaty would not last long beyond after Massasoit's death in 1661.
 After the brief reign of Wamsutta as sachem, Massasoit's second son Metacomet would pursue a more hostile policy towards the colonists, ultimately culminating in King Philip's War.

 The treaty was commemorated on the reverse side of 2011 edition of the Sacagewea dollar.